 The Department of Education doesn’t settle student loans.

 Different word sure.
 But it’s effectively the same thing.

-I point it out in case you seen student loan offer in compromise used elsewhere on the internet.
+I point that difference in language out to you in case you seen student loan offer in compromise used elsewhere on the internet.

 Here’s the thing with compromising (i.e., settling) a federal student loan:

-You typically have to be in default before you can settle.
+You have to be in default before you can settle.

-I say typically because the Department of Education’s regulations says they can accept a compromise any time they can’t collect the full amount because:
+Technically, the Department of Education’s regulations say the Department can accept a compromise any time they can’t collect the full amount because:

 - You can’t pay the full amount in a reasonable time as verified through credit reports and other financial information.